 A biopsy may be done to confirm a diagnosis.
 In this test, a tiny piece of your kidney is removed with a special needle, and looked at under a microscope.
 The damage is not visible under a regular light microscope.
 It can only be seen under an electron microscope.
 If a kidney biopsy reveals little or no damage, then a diagnosis of MCD may be made if other symptoms, such as protein in the urine and swelling, are noticed.

 How is Minimal Change Disease Treated?

 The main treatment for MCD are corticosteroids (often called "steroids"), such as prednisone and prednisolone, which are given to help control the loss of protein in the urine (proteinuria).
-Steroids can and lead to complete remission in most in most cases.
+Steroids can lead to complete remission in most cases.
 Children with MCD generally respond better to steroids than adults, and relapses are more likely to occur in adults.
-Relapses can occur in the short term and if his happens more steroids may be given.
+Relapses can occur in the short term and if this happens more steroids may be given.
 If steroids do not work, your doctor may suggest other medicines that affect the immune system, such as cyclophosphamide or cyclosporine.

 Your doctor may also prescribe certain medicines that are used to lower blood pressure, but may also help reduce the protein in the urine.
 To help with the swelling (edema), your doctor may also prescribe diuretics (water pills).
 Reducing dietary salt can also help control swelling.